 By looking at psychological principles we can see how gamification can change user behavior.

-- The waiting staff were able to remember tables’ orders perfectly if they hadn’t paid their bill.
+- The waiting staff was able to remember tables’ orders perfectly if they hadn’t paid their bill.

 - As soon as the bill was paid, they completely forgot the order.